catalystneuro/neuroconv/docs/conversion_examples_gallery/text/excel.rst

     pip install neuroconv[excel]

-Convert Excel data to NWB using :py:class:`~neuroconv.datainterfaces.text.excel.exceltimeintervalsinterface.ExcelTimeIntervalsInterface`.
+Convert Excel files (.xls, .xlsx) to NWB using :py:class:`~neuroconv.datainterfaces.text.excel.exceltimeintervalsinterface.ExcelTimeIntervalsInterface`.

 The Excel file must contain a header row that contains at least the column names "start_time" and "stop_time".